 Research Design

 The foundation of any successful Delphi study lies in clear research design.
-This section covers formulating your research question and developing the theses that experts will evaluate.
+This section covers formulating your research question and exploring how the Delphi method has been used in your field.

-A well-designed research question and carefully crafted theses ensure your Delphi study is focused, methodologically sound, and capable of generating meaningful insights.
+A well-designed research question and a solid understanding of existing work ensure your Delphi study is focused, methodologically sound, and capable of generating meaningful insights.

 Step 1: Formulating Your Research Question